Unfield/Unfield/README.md

 # Hey 👋 I'm Marcel

-🦦 Go dev who loves 🧡 Svelte (😅 tolerates JS).
+🦦 Writing Go so my servers don’t cry.
+🧩 Svelte enthusiast, JS/TSer by necessity not by choice.
-🐳 Building self-hosted tools for devs — currently a Docker-based Valkey hosting platform.
+🐳 Building self‑hosted tools for devs — currently wrangling containers for a Valkey hosting platform.
+🛠️ "If it’s repetitive, make it an API."

+---

 ### ⚙️ Tech I enjoy
-- Go
-- Svelte
-- Docker
-- Valkey
+Go • Svelte • Docker • Valkey